GuantingPan/Bandit-VNN-LIB-Fuzz/README.md

 # Introduction

-This is a reinforcement learning based fuzzing algorithm for Neural Network Verification Tool.
+This is a reinforcement learning-based fuzzing algorithm for a Neural Network Verification Tool.
 Based on the experiment, it outperforms the random fuzzing algorithm.